 One promising alternative model is the teacher residency approach.
 NYU Steinhardt is again breaking new ground in teacher education and preparation by proposing an innovative new residency-based program that will enable candidates to earn a graduate degree through a combination of immersive on-site experiences in high-needs urban schools and online course work.

-“Research shows that the strongest way to prepare effective teachers is through immersive experiences in schools, but too few teachers are trained this way,” said Dominic Brewer, the Gale and Ira Duiker Dean of NYU Steinhardt.
+“Research shows that the strongest way to prepare effective teachers is through immersive experiences in schools, but too few teachers are trained this way,” said Dominic Brewer, Dean Emeritus of NYU Steinhardt.

 “Our proposed program is the first significant attempt by a major research university to create a national model that departs from the traditional pathway of teacher education while leveraging state-of-the-art data analytics, working flexibly across states and districts, and embedding candidates in real-world classrooms,” he said.